 Chef Michael Mina’s PABU delivers upscale Japanese food in a lofty, FiDi setting.
-Kaitlin Ryan’s cocktails sing with the food, whether a refreshing Highball bright with aquavit, cherry and fennel or a rosy-pink gin, radish and strawberry sipper.
+The cocktails by Kaitlin Ryan (now at PCH) sing with the food, whether a refreshing Highball bright with aquavit, cherry and fennel or a rosy-pink gin, radish and strawberry sipper.
 The showstopper is the Tasteful Noodz, a Mars Iwai Japanese whisky and Cynar cocktail served in a bowl, cool with a mix of chicken ramen, mirin rice wine and citrus.
 A paper-thin sheet of rice paper over the liquid is painted with edible ink made of vegetable coloring mimicking ramen ingredients.
 This is ramen in cocktail form.

 Breezy and fun, Lonesome Rose serves Tex-Mex tacos and fresh juices in the morning and nachos and cocktails at night.
 Served tall and topped with soda, the Southern Highlands Smash kicks in with the smoky, vegetal green tart of mezcal, tomatillo, lime and Ancho Reyes Verde chile poblano liqueur, then gains a dry, saline backbone from fino sherry.